AyanSayyed-coder/go-web-app-devopsified/README.md

 After containerization a application , push the image into dockerhub because kubernetes cluster try pullout image from dockerhub
-Ingress controller watches ingress resources and create loadbalancer Chart.yml provides the information of the chart you can assume it as the metadata.So,it provides the information of the chart
+Ingress controller watches ingress resources and create loadbalancer Chart.yml provides the information of the chart you can assume it as the metadata.So,it provides the information of the chart For CI i am using GH actions and for CD i am using Gitops/ArgoCD CI/CD PIPELINE FLOW
+CI - Stage1:Build and unit test ,Stage2:Static code analysis,Stage3:Docker image creation and pushing the docker image, Stage4:Upadat helm
+CD - In CD ,we will use ArgoCD .Argocd will watch the helm chart.
+When ever the values.yml is updated it will pull the helm chart and install it in kubernetes cluster